hartwigmedical/hmftools/sage/README.md

 A number of post processing steps are applied to the SAGE output.

 ## PON Filtering
-To eliminate recurrent variants and artifacts we constructed a Panel of Normal (PON) by first running SAGE over 1000 germline samples and recording any variants with at least 3 reads and total base quality 30.
+To eliminate recurrent variants and artifacts we constructed a Panel of Normal (PON) by first running SAGE over 1000 germline samples and recording any variants with at least 3 reads and sum of base quality > 30.
 The frequency (`PON_COUNT`) of each variant and the maximum read support in any one sample ('PON_MAX') are then aggregated into the PON file.
 Variants with more than 1 observation are retained.